 The conventional process can take from three to six months.
 First, the dentist places the dental implant, which is left for three to six months to heal and integrate with the jawbone.
 During the healing period, your are given a temporary prosthesis until the permanent crown is put in place.

 The procedure chosen depends on several factors, such as your dental health, the number of teeth involved and which teeth are replaced.
 These factors will also determine the total number of visits to the dentist throughout the treatment period.

 With any surgery, there can be some discomfort.
-Placing one implant normally causes less discomfort then placing several.
-Anesthesia and guest sedation are commonly administered to help reduce any discomfort during the dental implant process.
+Placing one implant normally causes less discomfort than placing several.
+Anesthesia is commonly administered to help reduce any discomfort during the dental implant process.
 Most guests report that they were much more comfortable following the procedure than they had anticipated.
 Your doctor will prescribe medications to ease any discomfort that may occur.
 Ask your dentist to recommend another guest who has already had tooth replacement therapy to assess their personal experience.

 It is normal to have some bruising and swelling in the gum and soft tissues.
 But usually the discomfort, if any, is treated with an ordinary painkiller.
 You should expect to be able to work the next day.

 How will I care for my dental implants?

 Your new teeth must be cared for and checked regularly, just like your natural teeth.
 Brush and floss as recommended by your dentist or dental hygienist.
 See your dentist in six months, or more frequently if so advised.